-- 61. (1) Any person - - (a) who was registered to practise any of the professions mentioned in section 17(1); or - (b) in respect of whom an additional qualification or speciality was registered, in terms of any law repealed by section 62, immediately before the commencement date, is regarded, or the additional qualification or speciality referred to in paragraph (b) is regarded, as the case may be, to have been so registered in terms of this Act, subject to any restriction, condition or penalty relating to the practising of his or her profession imposed upon him or her in terms of any such repealed law.
+- 64. (1) Any person - - (a) who was registered to practise any of the professions mentioned in section 17(1); or - (b) in respect of whom an additional qualification, professional category, additional professional category or speciality was registered, in terms of any law repealed by section 65, immediately before the commencement date, is regarded, or the additional qualification, professional category, additional professional category or speciality referred to in paragraph (b), is regarded, as the case may be, to have been so registered in terms of this Act, subject to any restriction, condition or penalty relating to the practising of his or her profession imposed upon him or her in terms of any such repealed law.

-- (2) A person whose name immediately before the commencement date appears in a register referred to in section 25(1), is for all purposes from the commencement date regarded to be registered in terms of, and subject to, the provisions of this Act. - (3) For the purposes of this Act, any period of practical training completed before the commencement date in terms of any of the laws repealed by section 62 is regarded, from that date, to have been a period of practical training completed in terms of this Act. - (4) (a) Any disciplinary proceedings or criminal proceedings instituted in terms of or pursuant to any law repealed by section 62 and not finalised immediately before the commencement date may be continued or enforced as if the law concerned had not been repealed. - (b) Any finding made or a penalty imposed in any disciplinary proceedings referred to in paragraph (a) is regarded for all purposes to be a finding made or a penalty imposed in terms of this Act. - (5) Any application for registration submitted to the former Social and Social Auxiliary Workers' Board or the former Clinical Psychology Board and not finalised before the commencement date, must from that date be finalised by the Council in accordance with the corresponding provisions of this Act. - (6) Any person employed by the former Social and Social Auxiliary Workers' Board and the former Clinical Psychology Board immediately before the commencement date, is regarded from that date to be so employed by the Council or by the Interim Council, as the case may be, in terms of section 14 on the same conditions of service as were applicable to that person on that date. - (7) Notwithstanding the repeal of the Council for Health and Social Services Professions Act, 1993(Act No. 29 of 1993) by any other law, the staff member designated as registrar in terms of section 13 of that Act immediately before the date of such repeal, continues from that date to be the registrar of the Council or of the Interim Council, as the case may be, as if that Act had not been so repealed, until the appointment of the registrar in terms of section 14(1) of this Act.
+- (2) A person whose name immediately before the commencement date appears in a register referred to in section 23(1), is for all purposes from the commencement date regarded to be registered in terms of, and subject to, the provisions of this Act. - (3) For the purposes of this Act, any period of practical training completed before the commencement date in terms of any of the laws repealed by section 65 is regarded, from that date, to have been a period of practical training completed in terms of this Act. - (4) (a) Any disciplinary proceedings or criminal proceedings instituted in terms of or pursuant to any law repealed by section 65 and not finalised immediately before the commencement date may be continued or enforced as if the law concerned had not been repealed. - (b) Any finding made or a penalty imposed in any disciplinary proceedings referred to in paragraph (a) is regarded for all purposes to be a finding made or a penalty imposed in terms of this Act. - (5) Any application for registration submitted to the former Medical Board, the former Medical Assistants and Clinical Officers Board or the former Dental Board and not finalised before the commencement date, must from that date be finalised by the Council in accordance with the corresponding provisions of this Act. - (6) Any person employed by the former Medical Board, the former Medical Assistants and Clinical Officers Board and the former Dental Board immediately before the commencement date, is regarded from that date to be so employed by the Council or by the Interim Council, as the case may be, in terms of section 14 on the same conditions of service as were applicable to that person on that date. - (7) Notwithstanding the repeal of the Council for Health and Social Services Professions Act, 1993 (Act No. 29 of 1993) by any other law, the staff member designated as registrar in terms of section 13 of that Act immediately before the date of such repeal, continues from that date to be the registrar of the Council or of the Interim Council, as the case may be, as if that Act had not been so repealed, until the appointment of the registrar in terms of section 14(1) of this Act.